PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 ### REST
 REST (Representational State Transfer) is a software architectural style which defines several principles which makes a service RESTful.

-For a service to be considered RESTful, it must fulfil six criteria:
+For a service to be considered RESTful, it must fulfil six criteria [@restful]:

 1. Uniform Interface
    : This defines the need for all components of the system to follow the same set of rules and thus allows for a standard way of communication.